BPerez17/poker/README.txt

 Thank you for checking out my project.

+To play the game, launch "cardgame.exe".
+This is the actual game file.

 This is a project that utilizes course material from Texas A&M's Computer Science course: Data Structures and Algorithms to showcase what I have learned.